An Ultimate Guide on How to Start a Business in India

 Today, if a person is looking forward how to start a business in India, there is no scarcity of business opportunities available for him in developing countries such as India, which is also the world’s largest democracy.

 Without having a major experience, a college degree, or even own investment initially, one can successfully start a business journey.
-All a person needs a drive, a proper plan, and an objective.
+All a person needs is a drive, a proper plan, and an objective.

 To prove this, we can take the example of today’s business icon Mark Zuckerberg.

 During his college years, when Mr. Zuckerberg started Facebook, at that time, he never expected that one day his business’ market capitalization will be more than $500 billion and have more than 2 billion monthly active users.